Television standards conversion: Phase correlation

 Phase correlation is perhaps the most computationally complex of the general algorithms.

 Phase correlation's success lies in the fact that it is effective with coping with rapid motion and random motion.
 Phase correlation does not easily get confused by rotating or twirling objects that confuse most other kinds of systems converters.
 Phase correlation is elegant as well as technically and conceptually complex.
 Its successful operation is derived by performing a Fourier transform to each field of video.

 A fast Fourier transform (FFT) is an algorithm which deals with the transformation of discrete values (in this case image pixels).
 When applied to a sample of finite values, a fast Fourier transform expresses any changes (motion) in terms of frequency components.

 Since the result of the FFT represents only the inter-frame changes in terms of frequency distribution, there is far less data that has to be processed in order to calculate the motion vectors.

 DTV to analog converters for consumers

-A digital television adapter, (CECB), or digital-to-analog converter (box), is a device that receives, by means of an antenna, a digital television (DTV) transmission, and converts that signal into an analog television signal that can be received and displayed on an analog television.
+A digital television adapter (DTA), commonly known as a converter box or decoder box, is a device that receives, by means of an antenna, a digital television (DTV) transmission, and converts that signal into an analog signal that can be received and displayed on an analog television.

 These boxes cheaply convert HDTV (16:9 at 720 or 1080) to (NTSC or PAL at 4:3).
-Very little is known about the specific conversion technologies used by these converter boxes in the PAL and NTSC zones.
+Very little is known about the specific conversion technologies used by these converter boxes in the PAL and NTSC regions.

-Downconversion is usually required, hence very little image quality loss is perceived by viewers at the recommended viewing distance with most TV sets.
+Downconversion is usually required, hence very little image quality loss is perceived by viewers at the recommended viewing distance with most television sets.